 The Organising Committee of The European Conference on the Social Sciences (ECSS) is composed of distinguished academics who are experts in their fields.
 Organising Committee members may also be members of IAFOR's International Academic Advisory Board.
-The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, and so forth; event outreach and promotion; recommending and attracting future Organising Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and oversee the reviewing of abstracts submitted to the conference.
+The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, and so forth; event outreach and promotion; recommending and attracting future Organising Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and overseeing the reviewing of abstracts submitted to the conference.

 Dr Carl Fraser, Coventry University, United Kingdom

 Dr Halina Sendera Mohd.
 Yakin, University of Malaysia Sabah, Malaysia

 Dr Joanna Kepka, University of Nevada, United States

 Professor Jose Miguel Soares, Universidade de Lisboa, Portugal

 Professor Nick Kontogeorgopoulos, University of Puget Sound, United States

 Dr Tarek DJeddi, High National School of Statistics and Applied Economics, Algeria